 Just as lead ads are best used for lead generation campaigns, dynamic ads are best used for remarketing campaigns across the Facebook platform.

 This will include tracking pixels, so make sure to follow the best practices for dynamic ads if you want to see success.
 As for the big winner for 2017 dynamic ads, the prize goes to…

-The Kooples’s Facebook remarketing ad campaign.
+The Kooples’ Facebook remarketing ad campaign.

-There are some best practices that ought to be employed to ensure you don’t burn through your budget without generating any actual clicks.
-These best practices become all the more important the simpler your ad type is simple.
+There are some best practices that can to ensure you don’t burn through your budget without generating any clicks.
+These best practices become even more important when your ad type is simple.
 Following them is vital for link-click ads.

 From simple to complex ad campaigns, you can check out this post for some nice examples.

-You can also leverage Facebook’s advertising features to promote special offers that your brand is currently giving away.
-Those running the ads actually altered their CTAs to include “Get Offer,” which can be a huge conversion booster for eager savers.
+Running these ads with an altered CTA that includes “Get Offer” can be a huge conversion booster for eager savers.
 You can see the difference between our winner’s before and after examples below:

-The social network has changed a great deal since Mr. Zuckerberg first graced us with his creation.
+Facebook has changed a great deal since Mr. Zuckerberg first graced us with his creation.

-So, it’s important to keep in mind that ad types and best practices will change as the platform continues to evolve.
-Facebook Business and Ad Manager will continue to update going into the rest of 2018.
-And with that, new Facebook changes that affect your audiences, reach, relevance/affinity, and engagement will roll out.
+It’s important to remember that ad types and best practices will change as the platform evolves.
+Facebook Business and Ad Manager will continue to update in the months and years to come.